-'Ceiling lights provide an opportunity to be more creative,' says Rohan from Pooky.
+'Different bedroom ceiling light ideas (opens in new tab) provide an opportunity to be more creative,' says Rohan from Pooky.
 'Choose a colorful or ornate piece to provide a focal point in the room, or for the more adventurous, a chandelier is a great addition to a bedroom to create a sense of grandeur.'

 If your ceilings aren't very high, or you or your partner are quite tall, you can either look to installing a pendant above the bed to ensure you don't walk into it or install recessed ceiling lights for a comprehensive wash of bright light.

 'Consider hanging pendants over each bedside table for an interesting alternative to a table lamp or wall light,' Rohan adds.

 Used to highlight an area for a specific 'task', like reading, this type of lighting is always found by the bedside and often, depending on the size of your room, elsewhere in the room where you need some well-defined light.

 'Dressing tables, wardrobes and reading nooks are areas where more focused task lighting is required,' suggests Peter Bowles, founder and MD of Original BTC (opens in new tab).